 The two international bodies support the acceleration of integrated reporting assurance in a thought leadership paper released in February 2021.
 The easy-to-read document explains the status quo, the difference between reasonable and limited assurance, and sets out the way forward.
 To view the paper, click here.

-The standard to use, for accountants and non-accountants, is the International Standard of Assurance Engagements (ISAE) 3000 (Revised) Assurance Engagements Other than Audits or Reviews of Historical Financial Information.
+The standard to use, for accountants and non-accountants, is the International Auditing and Assurance Standards Board’s (IAASB) International Standard of Assurance Engagements (ISAE) 3000 (Revised) Assurance Engagements Other than Audits or Reviews of Historical Financial Information released in 2013.

-The standard was the focus of an Assurance Project looking at application that started in October 2017 and released a series of papers open for public comment (see below).
+The Guidance was the focus of an extensive IAASB EER Assurance Project looking at application that started in October 2017 and issued a series of papers open for public comment.

 Related documents and links: